sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

 ``PHPUnit\Framework\Error\Warning`` represent PHP notices and warnings, respectively.

-When testing that relies on php functions that trigger errors like ``fopen`` it can sometimes be useful to use error suppression while testing.
-This allows you to check the return values by suppressing notices that would lead to a phpunit ``PHPUnit\Framework\Error\Notice``.
+When testing code that uses PHP built-in functions such as ``fopen()`` that may trigger errors it can sometimes be useful to use error suppression while testing.
+This allows you to check the return values by suppressing notices that would lead to an exception raised by PHPUnit's error handler.

 .. code-block:: php
     :caption: Testing return values of code that uses PHP Errors